luizhlelis/kcd-sao-paulo-2024/doc/concepts.md

   a file to figure out if there is an update (like a log file).
 Passive receivers wait for data from the resources.
 - Processor: transform the data.
 Can be a filter, a batcher, a memory limiter, sampler, etc.
 - Exporter: where the data goes.
 Can be a file, a database, a log, etc.

+# OTLP Protocol

+- OpenTracing didn't define a data format, there was no pattern that could be used to send data from one place to another.
+- High availability and multi-usage;
+- gRPC and HTTP
+- gRPC opens a connection and keeps it open to share data.

+# Production configuration for OTEL Instrumentation

+- Do not configure the destination of the data in the code but in the environment variables;